donaldkibet/openmrs-esm-form-entry/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Known issues
+1. `ng serve --prod true` does not work as the replace plugin under extra-webpack.config.js fails.
+In order for this to work, comment out the find replace plugin.
+Alternative is to use `npm run build-serve:dist`